Tagged: Real Life Examples Probability

 Classical Probability cannot be used:

 Dividing the number of events by the number of possible events is very simplistic, and it isn’t suited to finding probabilities for a lot of situations.
 For example, natural events like weights, heights, and test scores need normal distribution probability charts to calculate probabilities.
-In fact, most “real life” things aren’t simple events like coins, cards, or dice.
+Most “real life” things aren’t simple events like coins, cards, or dice.
 You’ll need something more complicated than classical probability theory to solve them.

-For further Detail see Introduction to Probability
+For further Details see Introduction to Probability

-Introduction Probability Theory
+Probability Theory

-Uncertainty is everywhere i.e nothing in this world is perfect or 100% certain except the Almighty Allah the Creator of the Universe.
-For example, if someone bought 10 lottery tickets out of 500 and each of 500 tickets is as likely as any other to be selected or drawn for first prize then it means that you have 10 chances out of 500 tickets or 2% chances to win the first prize.
+Uncertainty is everywhere i.e. nothing in this world is perfect or 100% certain except the Almighty Allah the Creator of the Universe.
+For example, if someone bought 10 lottery tickets out of 500 and each of the 500 tickets is as likely as any other to be selected or drawn for the first prize then it means that you have 10 chances out of 500 tickets or 2% chances to win the first prize.

 Similarly, a decision maker seldom has complete information to make a decision.

-Probability can be considered as the quantification of uncertainty or the likelihood.
-Probabilities are usually expressed as fraction such as {1/6, 1/2, 8/9} or as decimals such as {0.167, 0.5, 0.889} and can also be presented as percentages such as {16.7%, 50%, 88.9%}.
+Probability can be considered as the quantification of uncertainty or likelihood.
+Probabilities are usually expressed as fractions such as {1/6, 1/2, 8/9} or as decimals such as {0.167, 0.5, 0.889} and can also be presented as percentages such as {16.7%, 50%, 88.9%}.

 Types of Probability